 Please Note: Having thoroughly engaged the principle investigators of this study, initially by phone in late 2005, and again (personally) in 2007 and 2008 at PERSEREC headquarters, long before the current administration entered the White House, there is absolutely no possibility the findings would, even remotely, appear similar to remarks uttered – perspectives held by individuals appointed to this administration.
 It would truly be a disservice to this study’s principle investigators, and the findings, to assume otherwise!

-Michael D. Moberly May 25, 2018 St. Louis email@example.com ‘The Intangible Asset Blog’ (http://kpstrat.com/blog) where attention span and action really matter!
+Michael D. Moberly May 25, 2018 St. Louis firstname.lastname@example.org ‘The Business Intangible Asset Blog’ http://kpstrat.com/blog where one’s attention, businesses intangible assets, and solutions converge!

 Readers are invited to explore other papers, books, blog posts I have produced – published at https://kpstrat.com/books